Text Version of the Interview

-But if we don't agree upon how we're going to measure success, and it's not just the profitability or some established financial statement measure.

-It's literally about how you build that up.
+One of the things my pet peeves about is a lack of an agreed-upon measure of success.
+If we don't agree upon how we're going to measure success, and it's not just the profitability or some established financial statement measure, it's literally about how you build that up.

 So inevitably, if you are truly integrating something that's acquired, then determining its impact in isolation is inherently difficult.